jamescostello480-rgb/jamescostello480-rgb/README.md

 -- 🔭 Favorite project ...Halo 3

--- 💬 Ask me about ...My Career, Education, and Projects.
+-- 💬 Ask me about ...My Career, Education, Projects, and Industry involvement.

 -- 📫 How to reach me: ...jamescostello480@gmail.com